-So, after hearing how fed up they were at having their ideas shat on all the time, VICE decided to give the flat earthers some time to speak about conspiracies they think are stupid.
+So, after hearing how fed up they were at having their ideas shat upon all the time, VICE decided to give the Flat Earthers some time to speak about conspiracies they think are stupid.
 Here is what we heard:

 If they're going to lie about the shape of the earth, which I do believe, I do entertain these ideas and look into them.
 But this time, I'm sorry, there are too many people that have done it.

-There is another one saying that Greenland doesn't exist.
-Again, I do consider it but I talked to my friend from northern Newfoundland who said 'Oh, yeah, my dad was a fisherman off the coast of Greenland.'
-These people aren't liars and I looked into it a little bit and I just can't quite grasp that one.”
+There is another one that a country that Greenland doesn't exist.
+Again, I do consider it but I talked to my friend from northern Newfoundland who said 'Oh, yeah my dad was a fisherman off the coast of Greenland.'
+These people aren't liars and I looked into a little bit and I just quite can't quite grasp that one.”

-“Nowadays, you can't be close-minded about anything.
+“Nowadays you can't be close-minded to anything.
 I mean there is some stuff that I think is controlled.
 There is the Flat Earth Society that is a total psy-op, none of us really subscribe to that kind of stuff.
-I can't say off hand if there is anything I think is completely stupid.
-There are all kind of weird theories I haven't looked into like hollow earth, convex earth—just stuff I don't look into.
-I think there could be a hole in the center of the Earth.
-In the north pole, no one can go there freely so how are we going to know it, right?
+I can't say off hand anything I think is completely stupid.
+There is all kind of weird theories I haven't looked into like hollow earth, convex earth—just stuff I don't look into.
+I think there could be a hole in the centre of the earth, in the north pole, no one can go there freely so how are we going to know it, right?

 I think there is a lot to look into.
 Like aliens, I don't think they are anything like they say they are.
 I don't believe that they are aliens from outer space, I believe they're from other parts of earth or interdimensional beings.
-At the end of the day though, I can't say that anything I mentioned is specifically dumb because I don't want to come off as judgmental.“
+End of the day though, I can't say that anything I say that anything specifically is dumb because I don't want to come off as judgmental. “

-“I think the reptilian conspiracies and the shifters and everything in that realm is stupid.
+“I think the reptilian conspiracies and the shifters and everything like that I really do think are stupid.
 They do a lot of conspiracies with the RH- bloodlines, it's just a blood-type, it means your body just produces a certain antibody.
-But people say that royalty has this bloodline and that means they're lizards or whatever.
+But people say that the royalty has this bloodline and that means they're lizards or whatever.
 If the royalty does have this bloodline and keeps it in by intermarriage that's fine, but they're less than one percent of the people that would have it.